Luo-Liang/intelliSys.XPATH/README.md

 Fine I need to use XPATH in LockView but I cannot find any!

+# WHY NO MORE SUPPORT?

+Really, I don't think Chrome will generate any XPaths more complicated than these.

 The following is the test case.

     <language:OnlineSource RequestString="http://cn.bing.com/dict/?mkt=zh-CN" HeadlineSelectionPath="/html/body/div[3]/div/div[1]/div/div[2]/div[1]/div[1]/a" PhoneticSelectionPath="/html/body/div[3]/div/div[1]/div/div[2]/div[1]/div[2]/div[1]" SecondaryLineSelectionPath="/html/body/div[3]/div/div[1]/div/div[2]/div[1]/div[4]"/>